pakueamb/My-New-Setup-Steps/HUION-H430P-with-Arch-KDE.md

 - List modifiers
   `xsetwacom --list modifiers`

+# Profiles

-My solution to implement multiple profiles for tablet button mapping is to create Bash scripts to run xsetwacom commands and change all mappings with other command.
+My solution to implement multiple profiles for tablet button mapping is to create Bash scripts to run xsetwacom commands and change all mappings in one command.
--example:-
+example:
 `~/MyDefaultTabletMap.sh`:
 ```
 #!/bin/bash